IBVoessing/notes-sidebar-integration/eclipse-plugin-sidebar/README.md

 ![alt text](/images/notes-plugin-sidebar.png)

 >[!IMPORTANT]
+> **Note for HCL Notes 14.5 and above:**
+> As of HCL Notes 14.5, the DPI scaling issues with WebView2 are fixed by default.
+The following workarounds are only necessary for Notes 14.0 and older versions.
+>
+> ---
+>
 > Here you can see the limitation of using the `Browser` widget powered by Microsofts WebView2.
 The widget is not able to display the web application correctly when DPI scaling is enabled (the display setting is not set to 100%).
 This is a known issue.
 >
 > To fix the DPI scaling issue with the `WebView2` engine you need to do the following: